variant-database/vdb/Query_Commands.md

 To define a variable for a cluster or pattern:  \<name> `=` cluster or pattern
 Set operations `+`, `-`, and `*` (intersection) can be applied to clusters or patterns

+Variable names are case sensitive and can included letters or numbers.
+Commands are not case sensitive.

 ## Filtering commands
 \<cluster>`from`\<country or state>    → cluster

+Searches the specified cluster (or all viruses if no cluster is given) for viruses from the specified country or US state.

 \<cluster>`containing`[\<n>] \<pattern>  → cluster    alias `with`, `w/`

+Searches the specified cluster (or all viruses if no cluster is given) for viruses with the specified mutation pattern.
+By default only viruses with all the mutations of the specified pattern are returned.
+If an integer \<n> is specified in the search command, then viruses are returned only if they have at least \<n> of the mutations in the pattern.

 \<cluster>`not containing`\<pattern>   → cluster    alias `without`, `w/o` (full pattern)

+Searches the specified cluster (or all viruses if no cluster is given) for viruses without the specified mutation pattern.
+All viruses are returned unless they have the complete mutation pattern.

 \<cluster>`before`\<date>        → cluster

+Searches the specified cluster (or all viruses if no cluster is given) for viruses with collection date before the specified date.

 \<cluster>`after`\<date>         → cluster

+Searches the specified cluster (or all viruses if no cluster is given) for viruses with collection date after the specified date.

 \<cluster>`>` or `<` \<n>          → cluster    filter by # of mutations
 \<cluster>`named`\<state_id or EPI_ISL#>  → cluster
 \<cluster>`lineage`\<Pango lineage>   → cluster